 Sewa International Inc., USA, (the "Organization") is a Hindu faith-based, humanitarian, nonprofit service organization incorporated in the State of Georgia on June 13, 2003, whose objective is to serve humanity in distress, aid local communities, and promote volunteerism, all as part of a vision in pursuit of a world of equality where everyone is happy, enjoying good health, and living in harmony with nature.
 The Organization devotes its resources mostly to disaster relief and rehabilitation and in development projects in the areas of health, education, empowerment, and community development.
 The Organization is affiliated with 'Sewa International,' a larger movement that started in India in 1989 and has currently spread to about 20 countries.
-Although the Organization and the 'Sewa International' movement are founded on similar philosophy and principles, the Organization is legally independent of the 'Sewa International' movement.
+Although the Organization is legally independent of the 'Sewa International' movement.
 The Organization maintains its own separate Board of Directors, and is independently registered in, and follows the applicable laws and regulations of the United States, as well as designs and operates its own programs.